Review: United Club Chicago O’Hare International Airport- Terminal 1 Gate B18

 KLM help desk

-I tested the Wi-Fi speed at this lounge and it was far better than I expected.
-This is great for business travelers and anyone who might want to stream video.
+I tested the Wi-Fi speed at this lounge, and it was far better than I expected.
+This is great for business travelers and anyone who wants to stream video.
 InternetSpeed

 Review: Lufthansa Business Class Lounge Frankfurt International Airport